Fish Breeding, Larval Fish and more…

 - Making the method cost-effective so that production becomes economical.

-In 2001, I raised my first pygmy angelfish and subsequently founded Reef Culture Technologies.
-The company produced a number of rare, higher-valued pygmy angelfish species to fund my aquaculture research.
-Culture successes followed with triggerfish in 2010, anthias and butterflyfish in 2013, and wrasses in 2015.
+In 2001, I founded Reef Culture Technologies (RCT) to develop culture techniques for pygmy angelfishes.
+RCT produced a number of rare, high-value pygmy angelfish species for the aquarium hobby between 2002 and 2011.
+Culture successes followed with triggerfish in 2010, anthias and butterflyfish in 2013, wrasses in 2015 and surgeonfish in 2018.

 Select Research Publications